 Windows 10 KB4532695 Update- A fix or a problem?

 Amongst the various issues that were fixed, the KB4532695 majorly focused on fixing bugs related to the File Explorer.
 This update did help the users fix the issue from the previous update.
-However, few unlucky users have faced problems after installing the update.
-Here are a few issues that were reported
+However, a few unlucky users have faced problems after installing the update.
+Here are a few issues that were reported.

-• Slowing down of the computer
+• Slowing down the computer

 • BSOD (Blue Screen of Death)